Samantha Lewthwaite: Post-7/7

 The Daily Telegraph reported in September 2013 that Lewthwaite was subsequently believed to have met and married Habib Saleh Ghani, who was born in Hounslow, London in 1985.
 Ghani, also known as Abu Usama al-Pakistani, first moved to Kenya in 2007, where his mother was born.
-His father emigrated to Britain from Pakistan.
+His father immigrated to Britain from Pakistan.
 Ghani was a contemporary of Asif Mohammed Hanif at Hounslow Jamia Masjid and Islamic Centre.
 Hanif killed himself and three others at "Mike's Place", a bar in Tel Aviv, in April 2003, after possibly being recruited by Hamas in Damascus, Syria.
 Lewthwaite gave birth to a third child in 2009, but the father was not named on the birth certificate.
 She is reported to have moved to the north of England, then later to have disappeared with her children, and was believed to be in hiding in Tanzania or Somalia.

 A later Telegraph report casts doubt on the marriage to Ghani.
 Quoting anti-terrorist police in Kenya, the newspaper said in October 2013 that there was "no romantic relationship between the two", but that they were linked through their "associates in the same cell in Mombasa, that was intending to set off bombs in December 2011".
 In May 2014, the Daily Mirror reported that Lewthwaite had married Hassan Maalim Ibrahim, a senior commander with the Al-Shabaab militant group.

 Alleged links to Al-Shabaab

 Use of fraudulent passport

 In February 2012, anti-terrorist police in Nairobi, Kenya, issued an arrest warrant for a white woman using the false name of Natalie Faye Webb.
 The white woman was known to have used a fraudulently obtained South African passport.
 After liaising with Scotland Yard, they said that the woman was known to be using at least three separate identities that included her true identity, Samantha Lewthwaite, and was accompanied by three children.
 The woman was wanted in connection with links to an Al-Shabaab terrorist cell planning attacks in Kenya in reprisal for anti-terrorism operations being conducted in Somalia.
-The photograph of the woman in the passport bore "a strong likeness to Samantha Lewthwaite."
+The photograph of the woman in the passport bore "a strong likeness to Samantha Lewthwaite”.

-The police said: "We believe she is not a small fish.
+The police said, "We believe she is not a small fish.
 She is among several Britons that our intelligence service is aware of in relation to terrorists' plans to attack us."
 The woman had entered Kenya in November 2011 using the passport and then joined other members of the cell in Mombasa.
 The real Natalie Webb was discovered to be an English nurse living in the home counties who had been the victim of identity theft.
 A "large team" of detectives from SO15, the Metropolitan Police Service's Counter Terrorism Command, travelled to Nairobi to assist with the investigation and attempts were launched to locate Lewthwaite in Britain.